MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 Workplace Analytics has several metrics to help you visualize and analyze formal and informal relationships within your organization.
 This analysis can help you shape a business strategy that improves communication, making your business more effective and sustainable.

-You can also analyze a subset (child) dataset and graph to compare or focus your analysis on specific subgroups within the selected (parent) dataset.
+To focus your analysis on specific subgroups or compare graphs from different time ranges or between different groups, you can create subset (child) datasets and graphs within the selected (parent) dataset.

 ## To add new analysis